VladislavOvcharenko/Thesis-Work/README.md

 UVs_maskless.gif similar to UVs.gif, but the assumption of the same mask used isn't there anymore

 Tapers.gif shows what an ever increasing taper does to the dirty image

+PA.gif shows how incorrect position angles affect the UV plot

+INC.gif similarly shows how an incorrect inclination affects the UV plot